2312323123/ERP/README.md

 `docker-compose rm -svf mongo; docker-compose up -d --build mongo` \
 If you changed just ports / or want to add newly created service to running docker compose: \
 `docker-compose up -d`

+##### docker-compose files division

+There are three docker-dompose...yml files, because that's the way how I got development and production division to work.
+If you want to not turn off some service, it's probably good to comment it out in both the one you're using and .dev. or .prod., respectively (maybe it would work without the .dev. / .prod. part, not checked).

 #### Adding to nginx: